ADA Press Release

 The American Dental Association today expressed its support for the Drug Enforcement Administration’s fifth National Prescription Drug Take-Back Day, scheduled for Saturday, Sept.
 29, and urged dentists to counsel their patients about how to safely secure and dispose of unused, unwanted or expired pharmaceuticals.

 “Medicine abuse has become a real problem in our communities,” said ADA President William R. Calnon, D.D.S.
 “As prescribers of narcotic pain medications, dentists are well positioned to educate patients about how to keep these drugs from becoming a source of harm.”

 Prescription medications are now the most commonly abused drugs among kids ages 12-13 and second to marijuana among young adults, according to 2010 data from the Substance Abuse and Mental Health Services Administration.
 Studies show that a majority of these drugs are obtained from family and friends, often from the home medicine cabinet.

 “When used as prescribed, narcotic pain medications are safe and effective at minimizing post-operative pain,” said Dr. Calnon.
 “But using them for any other purpose is illegal, dangerous and can even be fatal.”

 The DEA periodically holds Prescription Drug Take-Back Days for people to bring their unwanted or expired medications to disposal sites across the country.
 On the last Take-Back Day, April 28, Americans brought a record 276 tons of prescription drugs for safe disposal to more than 5,600 locations, according to the DEA.
-The DEA has a list of approved disposal sites available at its web site.

 “Drug-seeking behavior has changed dramatically in recent years,” Dr. Calnon said.
 “For that reason, we are also urging dentists to refresh their knowledge about opioid prescribing in the context of modern-day drug seeking behavior.”